What You Need to Know

-Savvy casino game players will note that this house edge rate is actually rather high, especially for such a popular game.
-However, as Shackleford observes in his analysis, the house edge is not the best metric to use when assessing the playability of a game like Mississippi Stud – which incorporates three additional betting rounds.
+Savvy casino game players will note that this house edge rate is rather high, especially for a popular game.
+However, as the analysis shows, the house edge is not the best metric to use when assessing the playability of a game like Mississippi Stud – which incorporates three additional betting rounds.

-For comparison’s sake, consider that basic blackjack played using optimal strategy offers an element of risk of 0.38 percent, while similarly designed table games like Let It Ride and Caribbean Stud offers 2.85 percent and 2.56 percent, respectively.
+For comparison’s sake, consider that basic blackjack played using optimal strategy offers an element of risk of 0.38 percent.
+Similarly designed table games like Let It Ride and Caribbean Stud offer 2.85 percent and 2.56 percent, respectively.

-From that vantage point, Mississippi Stud is one of the better bets found in the table games area.
+Mississippi Stud is one of the better bets found in the table games area from that vantage point.

 Bring Big Bankroll